Susan2025lee/llmdebater/prd.md

-**Product Requirements Document: Orchestrated Question/Answer Agent System (Direct Context)**
+**Product Requirements Document: Multi-Agent Q&A Debate System**

 **1. Introduction**

-This document outlines requirements for the **Orchestrated Question/Answer Agent System (Direct Context version)**.
-This system employs three AI agents:
+This document outlines requirements for the **Multi-Agent Q&A Debate System**.
+The system utilizes multiple AI agents to analyze provided documents and generate consolidated answers to questions derived from those documents.
+The core workflow involves:

-1.  **Answer Agent:** Answers a given question based *only* on the content of its assigned report file (loaded entirely into LLM context).
-2.  **Question Agent:** Analyzes an assigned input document and generates a list of initial questions about its content (using direct LLM context).
-3.  **Orchestrator Agent:** Manages the interactive workflow.
-It uses the Question Agent to get initial questions, then for each initial question, it uses the Answer Agent to get an answer.
-It then uses an LLM to check if the answer is satisfactory based on the question.
-If not, it prompts the LLM to generate a follow-up question and repeats the answer/check cycle.
-It interacts with the user for continuation prompts.

-All agents utilize the `gpt-o3-mini` LLM via `LLMInterface` and operate within its context window limitations.
-The primary goal is an interactive system where AI-generated questions probe a document, answers are retrieved strictly from that document, and an AI orchestrator manages follow-ups and user interaction.
+1.  **Question Agent:** Generates initial questions based on a user-provided "question document".
+2.  **Answer Agents (Multiple):** Each agent receives a unique source document.
+They answer questions posed by the Orchestrator based *only* on their assigned document.
+3.  **Orchestrator Agent (V2):** Manages the debate workflow by:
+    *   Generating initial questions via the Question Agent.
+    *   Distributing each question to all Answer Agents.
+    *   Collecting the individual answers.
+    *   Utilizing an LLM to synthesize a final, consolidated answer from the individual agent responses.
+    *   Saving the Question/Final Answer pairs.

+All agents use an LLM (e.g., `gpt-o3-mini`) accessed through a central `LLMInterface`.
+The system primarily operates via a Streamlit web interface (`streamlit_app_v2.py`).

 **2. Goals**

-*   **Automate Q&A:** Automatically generate relevant questions from a source document.
+*   **Automated Question Generation:** Generate relevant questions about a topic document.
-*   **Contextual Answering:** Provide answers based *strictly* on the content of a separate target document.
+*   **Contextual Multi-Perspective Answering:** Provide answers to questions based strictly on the content of multiple, potentially differing source documents, with each source handled by a dedicated agent.
-*   **Interactive Refinement:** Implement an interactive loop involving satisfaction checks and follow-up questions to improve answer quality when initial answers are insufficient.
-*   **User Control:** Allow the user to observe the process and step through results.
+*   **Answer Synthesis:** Consolidate potentially diverse answers from multiple agents into a single, coherent final answer using an LLM.
-*   **Accessibility:** Provide both a CLI for developers/power users and an easy-to-use Web UI for broader access.
+*   **User-Friendly Interface:** Provide an intuitive Web UI (Streamlit) for uploading documents, configuring parameters, running the debate, and viewing the results.
-*   **Modularity:** Design agents (Question, Answer, Orchestrator) as distinct components.
+*   **Output Persistence:** Save the generated Question/Final Answer pairs to a user-specified file.
+*   **Modularity:** Maintain distinct components for question generation, answering, orchestration, and LLM interaction.

 **3. Non-Goals**

 *   **Handling Documents Exceeding Context Limits:** The system relies on inputs fitting within the LLM context window.
-*   **Sophisticated State Management:** Initial version may have limited memory across follow-up questions due to context constraints.
-*   **Complex Satisfaction Criteria:** Satisfaction checks will rely on LLM judgment based on a specific prompt, not complex metrics.
-*   **User Input During Follow-up Loop:** The user is only prompted *after* the Orchestrator deems an answer satisfactory for an initial question.
-*   **Fact-Checking, General Knowledge Answers, etc.:** Same non-goals apply as for the individual agents.
+This is a known limitation.
+*   **V1 Workflow Maintenance:** The previous satisfaction/follow-up loop (V1 Orchestrator, `streamlit_app.py`, related CLI commands) is considered legacy and not actively maintained or required for the final V2 system.
+*   **Real-time User Interaction During Debate:** The debate runs automatically after initiation; user interaction is limited to setup and viewing results.
+*   **Fact-Checking / External Knowledge:** Agents operate solely based on the provided documents.

 **4. User Stories / Use Cases**

 *   **As an Analyst:**
+    *   I want to upload a summary document to generate questions.
-    *   I want to provide a document (e.g., summary) to the Question Agent and a full report to the Answer Agent.
+    *   I want to upload multiple related reports (e.g., different versions, different perspectives) to be used by separate Answer Agents.
-    *   I want the Orchestrator Agent to automatically take the first question, get an answer, and ask follow-up questions until it deems the answer satisfactory, showing me the conversation.
+    *   I want the system to automatically generate questions, get answers from each report via its agent, and synthesize a final answer for each question.
-    *   After a satisfactory answer is reached for one initial question, I want the system to ask me if I want to continue with the next initial question.
+    *   I want to view the process unfold in a chat interface.
+    *   I want the final Question/Synthesized Answer pairs saved to a file for later review.

 **5. Functional Requirements**

-*   **FR-A1..A4 (Answer Agent):** As previously defined (ingest report, take query, generate answer from context, output answer).
+*   **FR-A1..A4 (Answer Agent):** Ingest assigned document, take query, generate answer from context, output answer, handle context limits.
-*   **FR-Q1..Q3 (Question Agent):** As previously defined (ingest doc, generate initial questions, output questions).
+*   **FR-Q1..Q3 (Question Agent):** Ingest question doc, generate N initial questions, output questions.
-*   **FR-O1: Orchestrator - Initialization:** Must initialize Answer and Question Agents.
-*   **FR-O2: Orchestrator - Workflow Management:** Must orchestrate the main loop (get initial questions, loop through them) and the inner loop (ask, check satisfaction, generate follow-up).
-*   **FR-O3: Orchestrator - Satisfaction Check:** Must construct a prompt containing the question and answer, call LLM, and parse response to determine if the answer is satisfactory.
+*   **FR-OV2-1: Multi-Agent Initialization:** Orchestrator V2 initializes one Question Agent and a list of Answer Agents (one per provided answer document).
+*   **FR-OV2-2: Workflow Management:** Orchestrator V2 manages the flow: generate questions -> distribute question -> collect answers -> synthesize answer -> save result -> repeat for next question.
+*   **FR-OV2-3: Multi-Answer Collection:** Collects answers from all active Answer Agents for the current question, handling potential errors (e.g., context length) from individual agents.
-*   **FR-O4: Orchestrator - Follow-up Generation:** If an answer is unsatisfactory, must construct a prompt to generate a relevant follow-up question based on the original question and the unsatisfactory answer, call LLM, and parse the response.
+*   **FR-OV2-4: Answer Synthesis:** Uses an LLM via `LLMInterface` with a specific prompt to generate a consolidated final answer based on the collection of individual answers.
-*   **FR-O5: Orchestrator - Loop Control:** Must include a mechanism to limit the number of follow-up attempts per initial question.
-*   **FR-O6: Orchestrator - User Interaction:** Must prompt the user to continue/stop after each initial question's cycle completes.
-*   **FR-C1: Context Limit Handling:** All LLM calls (Answer, Question, Orchestrator checks) must respect context limits.
+*   **FR-OV2-5: Output Management:** Writes the initial question and the synthesized final answer to a specified markdown output file.
+*   **FR-UI-1: Document Upload:** Web UI allows uploading one question document and multiple answer documents.
+*   **FR-UI-2: Parameter Configuration:** Web UI allows configuring the number of initial questions and the output filename.
+*   **FR-UI-3: Workflow Control:** Web UI provides "Start" and "Reset" buttons.
+*   **FR-UI-4: Chat Display:** Web UI displays the interaction log (system messages, questions, agent answers, synthesized answers) progressively in a styled chat format.
+*   **FR-LLM-1: Centralized Interface:** All LLM interactions occur through `LLMInterface`.

 **6. Non-Functional Requirements**

-*   **NFR1 (Context Limitation):** The initial version will load entire documents into context.
-Performance and functionality are limited by the LLM's context window size (e.g., `gpt-o3-mini`).
-This limitation must be clearly documented.
+*   **NFR1 (Context Limitation):** System performance and functionality are limited by the LLM's context window size.
+This must be documented.
-*   **NFR2 (Modularity):** Core logic for each agent (Question, Answer, Orchestrator) should reside in separate modules/classes.
+*   **NFR2 (Modularity):** Core logic resides in separate modules (`question_agent.py`, `answer_agent.py`, `orchestrator_v2.py`, `llm_interface.py`).
-*   **NFR3 (Configuration):** LLM access details (e.g., model name, API keys if applicable) should be configurable (e.g., via `config.json` or environment variables used by `LLMInterface`).
+*   **NFR3 (Configuration):** LLM access details are configurable.
-*   **NFR4 (Readability):** Code should be well-commented and follow standard Python style guidelines (e.g., PEP 8).
+*   **NFR4 (Readability):** Code is well-commented and follows style guidelines.
-*   **NFR5 (Testability):** Core agent and orchestrator logic should be unit-testable, ideally using mocking for LLM interactions.
+*   **NFR5 (Testability):** Core logic is unit-testable with mocking for LLM interactions.
-*   **NFR6 (Usability - CLI):** The CLI should provide clear usage instructions and error messages.
-*   **NFR7 (Usability - Web UI):** The Streamlit UI should be intuitive, providing clear instructions, status updates (e.g., spinners), and error feedback.
+*   **NFR6 (Usability - Web UI):** The V2 Streamlit UI is intuitive, providing clear instructions, status updates, and error feedback.
+Styling enhances readability.
-*   **NFR8 (Extensibility):** The design should allow for future replacement of the direct context approach with RAG (Retrieval-Augmented Generation) without rewriting the entire agent interaction logic.
+*   **NFR7 (Output Format):** Results are saved in a readable markdown format.

 **7. Design Considerations/Constraints**

-*   **Core Technology:** `gpt-o3-mini` via `LLMInterface` for all three agents.
+*   **Core Technology:** Python, Streamlit, `gpt-o3-mini` (or other model via `LLMInterface`).
 *   **No RAG.**
-*   **Modularity:** Clear separation between Orchestrator, Question Agent, Answer Agent logic.
-*   **Prompt Engineering (Orchestrator):** Critical prompts needed for:
-    *   Satisfaction Check (Input: Q, A; Output: Satisfied/Unsatisfied reason).
-    *   Follow-up Question Generation (Input: Original Q, Unsatisfactory A; Output: New follow-up Q).
-*   **State Management (Orchestrator):** Needs to track current initial question, current follow-up question, retry counts, etc.
-*   **Context Window Management:** Even more critical now with Orchestrator LLM calls potentially needing Q+A context.
-*   **UI Considerations:**
-    *   **Web UI Style:** Messaging-style chat interface with left-aligned questions/orchestrator messages and right-aligned answers
-    *   **Auto-scrolling:** Reliable auto-scrolling mechanism for the chat container to ensure new messages are visible
-    *   **Responsive Design:** Chat container scales with viewport height for better user experience across devices
+*   **Orchestration:** Implemented via `OrchestratorV2` using a generator pattern to yield results step-by-step for the UI.
+*   **Prompt Engineering:** Key prompts exist for question generation, answering within context, and answer synthesis/debate.
+*   **UI Styling:** Custom styling applied in `streamlit_app_v2.py` for message differentiation and readability.

-**8. Evaluation Metrics (for the Project)**
+**8. Evaluation Metrics**

-*   **Functionality:** Successful execution of the orchestrated interactive loop.
+*   **Functionality:** Successful execution of the V2 debate workflow from start to finish, producing an output file.
-*   **Satisfaction Check Accuracy:** Human judgment on whether the Orchestrator's satisfaction decision was reasonable.
-*   **Follow-up Question Quality:** Human judgment on relevance and usefulness of follow-ups.
+*   **Synthesized Answer Quality:** Human judgment on the coherence, relevance, and faithfulness (to the source documents) of the final synthesized answers.
-*   **Answer Faithfulness & Relevance:** Continued evaluation of Answer Agent output.
-*   **Initial Question Quality:** Continued evaluation of Question Agent output.
+*   **Question Quality:** Relevance and insightfulness of generated questions.
-*   **Loop Termination:** Verify max retries and user stop commands work.
+*   **UI/UX:** Clarity and usability of the `streamlit_app_v2.py` interface.

 **9. Future Considerations**

-*   **Implementing RAG:** Remains top priority.
-*   **More Sophisticated Orchestrator Logic:** Improve satisfaction checks, follow-up strategies, context management across turns.
-*   **User Feedback Integration:** Allow user to override Orchestrator's satisfaction judgment.
-*   **UI/API:** Create better interfaces.
+*   Implementing RAG to handle larger documents.
+*   More sophisticated synthesis/debate strategies.
+*   Allowing user feedback on synthesized answers.
+*   Support for different LLM models.

 **10. Open Questions**